London with Kids: The Complete Family Guide to the British Capital

 Tower of London

 Older children, roughly ages six and up, tend to be fascinated by the Tower of London.
 The Crown Jewels are dazzling, the Beefeater tours are entertaining and informative, and the history is gruesome enough to captivate kids who might otherwise find historical sites boring.
-The grounds are stroller-accessible, though some of the towers involve narrow spiral staircases.
+The grounds are pushchair-accessible, though some of the towers involve narrow spiral staircases.
 Budget about three hours here.

 Science Museum